Special Education Classroom Observation

-I guess it would be bad PR and it would appear that they are hiding something if they don’t allow it.
+It would seem to be bad PR and it could appear that they are hiding something if the school doesn’t allow you sit in a child’s classroom.
 That isn’t necessarily the case.
 They likely just do not want the disruption of parents coming in, and that is reasonable.

 You know what?
 I don’t want my son’s school day interrupted by you visiting either.
 If my son started reporting that there was frequently a parent standing in the corner watching, I’d have a problem with that and would likely contact the teacher.

 You hope to learn….what?
 What is it that you want to see?
-I would brainstorm of other ways to obtain that information.
-Or, if your child has a home behavior team, they often can go in and observe in a more clinical manner with less disruption.
-Also, as a special education advocate I have gone into classrooms to observe what is going on.
+Can you brainstorm of other ways to obtain that information?
+Or, if your child has a home behavior team, can they go in and observe in a more clinical manner with less disruption?
+Also, as a special education advocate, I have gone into classrooms to observe what is going on.
 You may want to consider that.

 A matter of trust.

 Bottom line…..most of the time that I hear parents wanting to observe and being prohibited from doing so, it’s due to a lack of trust.
 The parent does not trust the teacher, the 1:1, the team…someone at the school.
-In my experience, you going in for 30-60 minutes to watch the classroom is not going to change that.
+In my experience, your parent observation in the classroom for 30-60 minutes to watch the classroom is not going to change that.